Main Content Section

 For MDCC’s Out-of-State Students

-If a complaint cannot be resolved through the Mississippi Delta Community College student complaints process, students may file a complaint with the Mississippi Commission on College Accreditation by visiting their site.
+If a complaint cannot be resolved through the MDCC student complaint process, students may file a complaint with the Mississippi Commission on College Accreditation by visiting their site.
 Students may also contact the appropriate agency in their state of residency.
 A current list of agencies can be found here.

-Note: This process is not applicable to matters related to student grades or discipline/conduct matters.
+Note: This process does not apply to matters related to student grades or discipline/conduct matters.

 Professional Licensure